Learn to code in weeks, not months

 Blog Card Section UI

-Blog Card Component Code | Variant 1
+Blog Card with Cover Component Code

 If you are only interested in the blog card component, you can use the code below.

-Horizontal Blog Card Section | Variant 2
+Horizontal Blog Card

 In this Blog Card component, we show images horizontally with card data.
 We are also scaling the blog card image on hover.